Feature Selection with Annealing for Computer Vision and Big Data Learning: Experiments

 {\bf Feature pool.} All classifiers were trained using a feature pool consisting of $288\times 3=864$ Histograms of Oriented Gradients (HOG) features \cite{dalal2005histograms} and 61000 Haar features extracted from the RGB channels in a $24\times 24$ pixel window centered at the point of interest $(x,y)$ in one of the images of a Gaussian pyramid with 4 scales per octave (i.e. resized by powers of $2^{1/4}$).

-{\bf Training examples.} The training examples are points on the Gaussian pyramid, with the positives within one pixel from the keypoint annotation on the images of the pyramid where the inter-eye distance is in the $[20,40]$ pixel range.
-The negatives are all points at least 4 pixels from the keypoint annotation.
+{\bf Training examples.} The training examples are points on the Gaussian pyramid, with the positives within one pixel from the keypoint annotation on the images of the pyramid where the inter-eye distance (computed by fitting a rigid 3D face model) is in the $[20,40]$ pixel range.
+The negatives are all points at least 0.5 IED (inter-eye distance) from the keypoint annotation.
 In total the 999 AFLWT training images contain about 1 billion negatives.
 All the negatives were used for training the classifiers through a negative mining procedure similar to \cite{felzenszwalb2010object}, with the difference that about 20,000 hard negatives were added to the training set at each iteration, thus the set of training negatives increased with each mining iteration.
 All classifiers were trained with 10 iterations of mining hard negatives.

 {\bf Classifier size.} A separate classifier was trained for each keypoint being evaluated.
 All classifiers except SVM-PL HOG were trained as monolithic classifier with 1500 features or weak learners.
-The SVM-PL HOG classifier was trained on the 864 HOG features, without feature selection
+The SVM-PL HOG classifier was trained on all 864 HOG features, without feature selection

 {\bf Detection criteria.} The following criteria were used for evaluating detection performance.
-The visible face keypoint is considered detected in an image if a detection is found at most 5\% of the IED (inter-eye distance, computed by fitting a rigid 3D face model) away in one of the images of the pyramid.
+The visible face keypoint is considered detected in an image if a detection is found at most 5\% of the IED away in one of the images of the pyramid.
 A detected point $p$ in one of the images of the pyramid is a false positive if it is at least 10\% of the IED away from the face part being evaluated (visible or not) of any face of the image.